AltimateAI/altimate-django/altimate_django/docs/checks/cascade_for_fk_one_to_one.md

 <!-- checks/cascade_for_fk_one_to_one.md -->

-# Check: Cascade for ForeignKey and OneToOneField
+# Cascade for ForeignKey and OneToOneField

 ## Description